 Bees are the most common pollinator, and the honeybee is often considered the classic flower visitor.
-There are, in fact, over 800 native species of bees in Canada, but the honeybee is not native.
+There are, in fact, over 800 native species of bees in Canada, but the western domesticated honeybee is not native.

 Honeybees were imported from Eurasia, where they have been domesticated for centuries.
 All of our “wild” honeybees are from colonies that have escaped from domesticated hives over the years.
 Honeybees have easily adapted to life in forests and wooded shelters throughout Canada, since they have the ability to generate heat to warm their hives during winter.
 The success of honeybees lies in the same property that makes them attractive to humans: their honey.
 This rich food gives the honeybee colony enough energy to stay alive and active through the long Canadian winter.